Dy-Baby/inject/README.md

 * TCP syn packet :
      `./inject tcp -S 192.168.1.50 -D 192.168.1.1 -s 5000 -d 80 -f syn`

-> you can use multiple flags together.
+> you can use multiple flags together
-* TCP syn, ack packet
+* TCP syn, ack packet :
      `./inject tcp -S 192.168.1.50 -D 192.168.1.1 -s 5000 -d 80 -f syn -f ack`

-> send tcp packet with a payload using files
+> send tcp packet with a payload using file
-* TCP psh packet with data
+* TCP psh packet with data :
      `./inject tcp -S 192.168.1.50 -D 192.168.1.1 -s 5000 -d 80 -f psh -a (file)`

-* UDP packet
+* UDP packet :
      `./inject udp -S 192.168.1.50 -D 192.168.1.1 -s 5000 -d 4000`

-> send udp packet with a payload using files
+> send udp packet with a payload using file
-* UDP packet with data
+* UDP packet with data :
      `./inject udp -S 192.168.1.50 -D 192.168.1.1 -s 5000 -d 4000 -a (file)`

+### Contrubition
+If you want to contribute to the project, fork it, work on it and than make a PR